 HABLITZIA NEEDS A PERIOD OF COLD TO GERMINATE AND YOU CAN SOW AUTUMN TO EARLY SPRING.
 THERE ARE TWO METHODS YOU CAN USE:

 FRIDGE METHOD ANY TIME BETWEEN AUTUMN AND EARLY SPRING: Alternatively seeds can be stratified for a period of 7-10 days in a fridge ( sow in fine damp compost/or fine compost and horticultural sand mix or damp vermiculite and place in a plastic bag – sow 1 – 2mm deep).
 This period of cold followed by removal from the fridge helps to trigger germination and you will usually see the seedlings begin to emerge within a week to 10 days.
 If using the fridge stratification method you can start in autumn through to early spring if you wish.
 Once germinated leave somewhere light and cool to develop.

 In the wild, Hablitzia is normally found in woodlands so don’t expose your seedlings/plants to extreme heat.
 Seedlings can then be handled and potted on ready to be planted out when big enough.
 Plant in a spot that gets sun for half the day ideally, but the plants can tolerate sun for up to two thirds of the day.
 The plants need something to scramble up and can reach 7-10 ft tall.
-In the autumn they produce very decorative white flowers which eventually turn into tiny black seeds.
-The foliage dies back and leaves a kind of crown of baby shoots that produce the next years growth.
-You can collect an awful lot of seed from mature plants and also divide up the roots if you are careful.
+In the late summer they produce very decorative white flowers which eventually turn into tiny black seeds.
+The foliage dies back and leaves a crown of baby shoots that produce the next years growth.
+You can collect seed from mature plants and also divide up the crowns if you are careful.
 Slow in the first year, they really go for it in the second and third.
-Once established you can also divide up the crowns to make new plants if you are careful.
 Plant two or more plants together to ensure that you get seed in subsequent years.

 How to eat Hablitzia tamnoides